 The more Google learns, the more it realizes that a searcher’s questions can be long and complex.
 The difference between “doctor near me” and “pediatrician specializing in heart problems near me” is something that search engines can recognize now – and they will serve different SERPs depending upon even the most nuanced differences.
 If a searcher arrives on your site having used a long-tail keyword, chances are they know exactly what they are looking for and are towards the end of the sales tunnel, meaning ready to purchase.
 You want your products to show up first.

-We recommend you: determine exactly what it is you are selling and what keywords are specifically relevant to your product.
+Focusing on this SEO trend means you should: determine exactly what it is you are selling and what keywords are specifically relevant to your product.

 UX is nothing more than focusing on the visitor – case in point, it stands for “user experience.”
 Everything we do in the sphere of web marketing has the visitor in mind, which means websites that do a better job of meeting the needs of searchers have a better chance of landing on the first page of the search results.